charles-m-doan/distinction-space/content/Supportive/On_Computation_and_Methodology.md

 * Computational approaches are methodologically indispensable.
 * Wolfram’s program exemplifies their exploratory strengths.
-* Such approaches are fully compatible with MAF as abstraction layers.
+* Such approaches are fully compatible with DC as abstraction layers.
-* The sole constraint imposed by MAF concerns claims of exhaustiveness or fundamentality.
+* The sole constraint imposed by DC concerns claims of exhaustiveness or fundamentality.

-MAF does not oppose computation.
+DC does not oppose computation.
 It opposes the conflation of **explanatory success** with **constitutive authority**.